microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

 * Frames per second
 * GPU[ID]: name

-The GUI menu in the top left corner provides a multitude of dynamic settings for the Scene, RTAO and the Denoiser components.
+The GUI menu in the top left corner provides a runtime information and a multitude of dynamic settings for the Scene, RTAO and the Denoiser components.
 * UP/DOWN - navigate among the settings
 * LEFT/RIGHT - change the setting
 * Backspace - toggles the settings menu ON/OFF.
 If "Display Profiler" is enabled, it toggles between settings menu and a profiler UI.

 ### Controls
-* ALT+ENTER - toggles between windowed and fullscreen modes.
+* ALT+ENTER - toggles between windowed and fullscreen modes
-* W,S - moves camera forward and back.
+* W,S - moves camera forward and back
-* A,D - moves camera to the side.
+* A,D - moves camera to the side
-* Hold left mouse key and drag - rotate camera's focus at position.
+* Shift - toggles camera movement amplitude
-* Hold right mouse key and drag - rotate scene.
+* Hold left mouse key and drag - rotate camera's focus at position
-* L - enable/disable light animation.
+* Hold right mouse key and drag - rotate scene
-* C - enable/disable camera animation.
+* L - enable/disable light animation
-* T - toggles scene animation.
+* C - enable/disable camera animation
-* Shift - toggles camera movement amplitude.
+* T - toggles scene animation
-* 0 - Toggles Ground Truth spp vs 1 spp and switches to raw RTAO visualization.
+* 0 - Toggles Ground Truth spp vs 1 spp and switches to raw RTAO visualization
-* 1 - Raw/single frame RTAO visualization.
+* 1 - Raw/single frame RTAO visualization
-* 2 - Denoised RTAO visualization.
+* 2 - Denoised RTAO visualization
-* 3 - Specular PBR Pathtracer + RTAO visualization.
+* 3 - Specular PBR Pathtracer + RTAO visualization
-* 4 - Toggles RTAO ray lengths - short | long.
+* 4 - Toggles RTAO ray lengths - short | long
 * F9 - does a profiling pass.
-Renders 1000 frames, rotates camera 360 degrees and outputs GPU times to Profile.csv.
+Renders 1000 frames, rotates camera 360 degrees and outputs GPU times to Profile.csv
-* space - pauses/resumes rendering.
+* space - pauses/resumes rendering
-* U/Y - moves car by the house back and forth.
+* U/Y - moves car by the house back and forth
-* J/M - moves spaceship up and down.
+* J/M - moves spaceship up and down
-* H/K - rotates spaceship around scene's center.
+* H/K - rotates spaceship around scene's center
-* ESC - terminate the application.
+* ESC - terminate the application

 ## Requirements
 * "*AnyToAnyWaveReadLaneAt*" shaders require ReadLaneAt() with any to any wave read lane support.
 Tested on (Pascal & Turing).
 If your HW doesn't support it, you will need to replace those wave intrinsics.
 * Requires DXR capable HW and SW.
 Consult the main [D3D12 Raytracing readme](../../readme.md) for requirements.

 ## Known Issues\Limitations
-* On Debug config, Textures don't work correctly- the textured roof renders incorrectly.
+* On Debug config, textures don't work correctly - the textured roof renders incorrectly.
 * UI "Sample set distribution across NxN pixels* set to true is only compatible with 1 spp (default).
 The distribution UI value will get forced to 1 if you select 2+ spp.

 ## Acknowledgements